CDS-AU-DK/cds-language/syllabus.md

     * apply acquired methods and procedures to topics from the student’s core field

 ## Course Assessment ##
-This course is graded.
-In order to proceed to the final exam (take-home project) at the first instance, you need to participate by submitting and peer-reviewing at least 5 out of 8 assignments to Blackboard.
+The exam consists of a portfolio containing a number of assignments.
+The portfolio will consist of 5-7 assignments.
+The number of assignments as well as their form and length will be announced at the start of the semester.
+The portfolio may include products.
+Depending on their length, and subject to the teacher’s approval, these products can replace some of the standard pages in the portfolio.

 ### Participation ###
-Answers to weekly questions or tasks will be required before the next session.
-You are welcome to either upload your code or link to a Github repo.
-You will be expected to peer review 2 submissions from your classmates.

-Assignment will be graded on a 0 to 3 point scale based on a simple effort-focused rubric found on the course website.
-These are designed first and foremost to develop skills rather than “prove” you have learned concepts.
+Students will be expected to complete the in-class assignments in order to progress to the examination.
+These assignments are designed first and foremost to develop skills rather than “prove” you have learned concepts.

 I encourage you to communicate and work together, so long as you write and explain your code yourself and do not copy work wholesale.
 You can learn a lot from replicating others’ code but you will learn nothing if you copy it without knowing how it works.

 ## Schedule ##
-Each course element (1-13) is a four hour session, consisting of a 1hr lecture, 1hr coding task explanation, and 2hrs code-along session.
+Each course element (1-13) is a four hour session, consisting of a two-hour lecture and two-hour code-along session.

-1. Introductions, Python, and basic data types (3/2)
+1. Introductions, Python, and basic data types
-2. String Processing with Python (10/2)
+2. String Processing with Python
-3. Basic NLP with ```spaCy``` (17/2)
+3. Basic NLP with ```spaCy```
-4. Sentiment analysis (24/2)
+4. Sentiment analysis
-5. Named entities (3/3)
+5. Named entities
-6. Network analysis (10/3)
+6. Network analysis 1
+7. Network analysis 2
-7. Text classification using ```scikit-learn``` (17/3)
+8. Text classification using ```scikit-learn```
-8. Topic modeling (24/3)
 - EASTER
-9. Word embeddings (7/4)
+9. Word embeddings
-10. OCR: From image to text with ```tesseract``` (14/4)
+10. OCR: From image to text with ```tesseract```
-11. Text classification again: deep learning and neural networks (21/4)
+11. Text classification again: deep learning and neural networks
-12. More deep learning for text analysis - introducing ```BERT``` (28/4)
+12. More deep learning for text analysis - introducing ```BERT```
-13. Creating datasets (5/5)
+13. Creating datasets

 ## Reading ##
 Some readings are marked with `math` indicating that students with knowledge of basic calculus, probability theory, and linear algebra can benefit from this paper.
 Therefore, articles marked with ```math```are _supplementary_ and not compulsory.
 Access to some articles may require you to be on the university VPN, or can be accessed through the library website.